 And then one of the answer options will correctly identify what Dr. Mombasa actually recommended.

 Anyway, that’s the theory behind the different question types.
 It’s good to know what you will face on test day.
-However, it’s another thing altogether practicing good quality questions, especially with powerful step by step methods that make identifying the correct answer much easier.
+However, it’s another thing altogether practising good quality questions, especially with powerful step by step methods that make identifying the correct answer much easier.

 You might want to check out www.e2language.com and sign up to our live group classes.
 Not only do we make studying for the OET efficient but also quite fun 🙂